State / Territory Benefits - Georgia

 - Global War on Terrorism (as defined by Presidential Executive Order 13289, Section 2)

 Military Medal Award License Plate: Anyone whose service during active military combat resulted in the award of one of the qualifying medals may be eligible for a free military medal ward specialty license plate if he/she is a Georgia resident on active duty, or a Veteran with a discharge from the armed forces of the United States under honorable conditions.

 The surviving Spouse of a qualified deceased active duty member or Veteran is also eligible as long as he/she does not remarry.
-There is no registration fee, manufacturing fee, or annual registration fee for this specialty plate.
+There is no registration fee, manufacturing fee, or annual registration fee for these specialty plates.
 Applicants are also entitled to one additional specialty plate upon payment of a $25 manufacturing fee.
 Applicants will also be required to pay a $25 annual registration fee for the additional specialty plate.
+Application Form MV-9W

 Qualifying medals for the military award specialty license plate include: